Skip to content

 • Payments are processed in batches which can add to processing times

 Payments sent within the UK use the Bacs network rather than ACH.
-The Bacs system is used for Direct Debit as well as direct credit payments.
+The Bacs system is used for Direct Debit and direct credit payments.
 Both ACH and Bacs payments operate on a three-day cycle for settlement.

 Pros of Bacs and Direct Debit payments: